autoregression/idit/README.md

 # IDiT - Iterative Diffusion Transformer

 A DiT architecture that leverages iteration to squeeze out more performance per layer.
+Playing around with very very low compute.

 ## Installation